 PART THREE: THE WAR

-Books 5-10 recount the 18-day war between the Pandavas and the Kauravas.
+Books 5-10 of the Mahabharata recount the 18-day war between the Pandavas and the Kauravas.

 The Kauravas have eleven divisions to stand against the seven of the Pandavas.
 The two armies are described as two oceans, crashing against each other.
 Briefly it’s described as a “beautiful sight” (CN 125-6).
 Kunti tells the narrator Vyasa (in play): “You find too much beauty in men’s death.
 Blood decorates your poem, and the cries of the dying are your music.”